Hereditary neuropathy with predisposition to pressure palsy

 Many of the autonomic neuropathies have no known prevention.
 Avoidance of toxins and medications known to produce autonomic neuropathy can help prevent some forms.

 The diagnosis of acute autonomic neuropathies is usually straightforward.
-The differential diagnosis includes:
+The differential diagnosis includes the following:

 The proper approach to assessment of the patient with a suspected autonomic neuropathy begins with a detailed history directed towards a review of symptoms referable to autonomic dysfunction.
 This includes orthostatic symptoms, abnormal sweating, erectile dysfunction or ejaculatory failure, nausea or early satiety, dry eyes and dry mouth, cold hands and feet, and urinary or fecal incontinence.
 The bedside evaluation of the patient focuses on examination of the vascular system, skin color and texture, moisture of the mucous membranes, abdominal exam looking for gastric distension, and pupillary reactivity.